LJGroot/ljgroot.github.io/README.md

 ## README

-This is a personal profile, potential website, and practicing area for working with markdown and HTML.
+This is a personal profile and practicing area for working with markdown and HTML.